telerik/ajax-docs/controls/menu/client-side-programming/objects/radmenu-and-radcontextmenu-objects.md

 | **remove_<EventName>** | (mixed eventHandler) | Boolean | Detaches an eventHandler from the event with the name &lt;EventName&gt;.
 Returns "true" if the eventHandler is found and detached, "false" otherwise.
 For more information, see [Client-Side Events]({%slug menu/client-side-programming/events/overview%}).
 See **Example 7**. |

->note Client side changes are available on the server side after postback.
+>tip Client side changes are available on the server side after postback.
 You can use the [ClientChanges]({%slug menu/client-side-programming/accessing-client-changes-at-the-server%}) property to access them.
 >

 >caption Example 1: Add a new Menu item and persist it after a postback.